xero/open_qoob/README.md

     );
 ```
 ###creating a template
-creating stache templates are simple, you replace any dynamic value with a mustache variable! but templates are not limited to html. they could be emails, xml, excel, or anyt other type of text file.
+creating stache templates are simple, you replace any dynamic value with a mustache variable! but templates are not limited to html. they could be emails, xml, excel, or any other type of text file.

 here's an example:
 ```xml